 Agave plants are hardy, tough, low maintenance, attractive feature plants that everybody will like in their planters or garden pots.
-As long as it is protected from drowning in water and frost, you might actually have a chance to see its very unusual and rare flower which, by the way takes 10 to 20 years to develop.
+You might actually have a chance to see its very unusual and rare flower, which takes 10 to 20 years to develop, as long as you protect it from drowning in water and frost.

 Aside from the outstanding points already mentioned, agave plants are uncommonly stricken by diseases and pests.
-Agave can survive in a multitude of extreme conditions.
-That only means that agaves can be under full sun exposure in your garden, faced with powerful winds, planted in rocky or poor soil conditions and still manage to survive.
-It is an attractive, low-maintenance plant highly-favoured by professional landscapers, experienced and neophyte gardeners alike.
+Agaves can survive in a multitude of extreme conditions.
+That only means that agaves can be under full sun exposure in your garden, faced with powerful winds, planted in rocky or poor soil conditions, and still manage to survive.
+It is an attractive, low-maintenance plant highly-favoured by professional landscapers, and experienced and neophyte gardeners alike.

-Agave plants thrive perfectly well when exposed under the sun.
-Watering it once a week, however, is suggested for better health.
+Agave plants thrive perfectly well when exposed to the sun.
+We suggest watering it once a week for better health.
 They need to dry out too, so it is not a good idea to drown the plant when watering.
 Proper drainage should be observed.
 This plant is an ideal feature plant to be placed in a garden or in an open courtyard where it is constantly under the sun.
 Growing agave in pots is a great idea because one can easily move them safely to avoid frost or floods.